zibz0017/QuartzVault/content/Parenting.md

 - If a child is struggling with something specific (they can't get up in the morning), you can't force them to go do it.
 You also can't just ignore it.
 That confirms to them that you have given up on them.[^11]
 - Go to them and present the choices.
 "I would love if you can do... (whatever it is)." and that's it.
 Don't keep pushing them.
 They will probably not do whatever it is, but it shows you haven't given up on them.
 You need to accept their decision, whatever it is.[^11]
 - If they do it, show your appreciation.[^11]
-- For some things, it may make sense to talk about it not during the moment (like how to dress at the shabbos table).
+- For some things, it may make sense to talk about it not during the moment (like how to dress at the שבת table).
 You need to weigh your relationship and how important the thing is to decide if you should mention it at all.[^11]
 # Footnotes

 [^1]: Raising a Loving Family by Rabbi Shimon Russel and Rabbi Zalman Goldstein (Section: The Journey of Parenting (pg 31-43))